gitlabhq/gitlabhq/doc/installation.md

     Can clone gitolite-admin?............YES
     UMASK for .gitolite.rc is 0007? ............YES

-If you have all YES then go next.
+If you got all YES - congrats!
+You can go to next step.
-Поздравляем!!! установка завершена. Теперь необходимо запустить сервисы.

 # 5. Server up

-Сервер можно запустить простой командой:
+Application can be started with next command:
+    # For test purposes
+    sudo -u gitlab bundle exec rails s -e production

+    # As daemon
-    sudo -u gitlab bundle exec rails s -e production Однако этот способ даст вам только возможность проверить работоспособность сервиса, не более. Чтобы запустить сервис в виде демона, сделайте так sudo -u gitlab bundle exec rails s -e production -d
+    sudo -u gitlab bundle exec rails s -e production -d

 #  6. Run resque process (for processing queue).